 Our colleagues are key to our long-term success.
 Their continued dedication and hard work is what gives PFG its unique character and culture, which enables us to deliver the best service to our customers.
 Providing an encouraging, supportive and inclusive workplace culture is therefore vital to the happiness of our colleagues and the sustainability of our business.

 Improving female representation at senior management and director level is extremely important for the long-term sustainability of PFG.
-We have a yearly EDI strategy to help assess and progress our colleague gender diversity levels.

 We're committed to supporting diversity and creating an open and inclusive culture where everyone feels valued.
 We also recognise that PFG has a role to play in closing the gender pay gap across the financial services sector.
 You can read more about Gender Diversity at PFG here.

 Our ambition is to create a truly diverse workforce, one that reflects the broad diversity of our local communities and the customers we serve.
 That diversity comes through having a culture of inclusion and providing equal opportunity.”

 Reporting on pay gaps helps organisations like ours to better understand the size and causes of pay gaps and identify any issues that might need to be addressed.